Revenue Reverend

 Picture

-Note: apart from the above provisional issue, all the stamps listed under this heading are based on the same design of a central octagon with rounded edges, surrounded by four rectangular panels.
+Note: R113/223 are all based on the same design of a central octagon with rounded edges, surrounded by four rectangular panels.
 The top and bottom panels give the country name and value respectively, while the side panels describe the appropriation.

-The different types can be difficult to distinguish, but the following three main sub-divisions should help with identification:
+The various types can be difficult to distinguish, but the following three main sub-divisions should help with identification:

-• Two lines of Arabic in top panel, Arabic numerals in bottom panel - see R121/133
+• Two lines of Arabic in top panel, Arabic numerals in bottom panel - see R162/178

-• Two lines of Arabic in top panel, Western numerals in bottom panel - see R141/163
+• Two lines of Arabic in top panel, Western numerals in bottom panel - see R181/223

 An illustrated key to all the sub-types can be found here.